Begin typing to filter the list

 An organization that provides the infrastructure to connect clinical information systems to facilitate secure transmission of health information.

 Health Interoperability Service Provider (HISP)

 An Internet vendor that provides security and transport services for directed health information exchange based on the Direct protocol.
-A HISP provides the exchange needs for the source and destination for the delivery and receipt of electronic health information, but not any governance responsibilities.
+An HISP provides the exchange needs for the source and destination for the delivery and receipt of electronic health information, but without any governance responsibilities.